Your playing career will end when everyone else is faster and stronger than you.

 Favorite Professional Sports Team: Cleveland Cavaliers

-Favorite Professional Athlete:
+Favorite Professional Athlete: Anthony Parker

-Favorite Lift:
+Favorite Lift: Power Jerk

 When I am not training at AGSP, I am: "Playing basketball."

-short-term goals?
+What are your short-term goals?
 "Starting varsity my sophomore year."

 What are your long-term goals?
 "To play Division 1 collegiate basketball and then international basketball."

+How has AGSP impacted your performance as an athlete?
 "I understand my body better, therefore I am able to get faster, stronger, and more flexible."

 Keep Training!